dorukayhan/gestalt-grimoire/README.md

 5. Read the comments in grimoire.mjs and fill out conf/settings.json and conf/secrets.json accordingly
 6. `mkdir conf/cmdstate`

 Then run the bot with `node grimoire.mjs`.
 It should "glow magenta and open to page [random number between 1 and 727]" if everything is set up correctly.
+**Be sure to not show the terminal on stream!**

 ### Commands